Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Spotted this small but interesting Rewarded Placement.md

 ![](https://www.gamigion.com/wp-content/uploads/2025/10/Spotted-this-small-but-interesting-Rewarded-Placement.jpg)

-###### 🔄 Spotted in Block Jam 3D (Voodoo): a small but interesting RV placement — the option to switch missions.
+###### ðŸ”„ Spotted inÂ Block Jam 3D (Voodoo): a small but interesting RV placement â€” the option toÂ switch missions.

 Nothing too crazy, but a clever idea for testing:
-✅ Players stuck with an unappealing mission get a way out
+âœ… Players stuck with an unappealing mission get a way out
-✅ Keeps engagement high instead of losing interest
+âœ… Keeps engagement high instead of losing interest
-✅ Creates another natural ad-view moment without breaking flow
+âœ… Creates another natural ad-view moment without breaking flow

-Sometimes it’s the smaller RV placements that add the most value.
+Sometimes itâ€™s theÂ smaller RV placementsÂ that add the most value.

 ![](https://www.gamigion.com/wp-content/uploads/2024/07/cropped-Kopelovich-100x100.jpeg)